SethMMorton/fastnumbers/profiling/README.md

 - If you need to convert a list of data, using the `map` option is 2x faster than using `try_*` in a list comprehension, and about 1.5x faster than using `try_*` with the builtin `map` function.
+  - Returning an iterator and returning a list are quite similar in performance.
 - If you need to convert a list of data to a `numpy` array, `try_array` is about 2x faster than using the `map` option and then converting the resulting list to an `ndarray`.
 Interestingly, `try_array` is only slightly